Mervyn Lee

 Mervyn William Lee (18 August 1920 – 13 December 2009) was an Australian politician who served as the Liberal member for Lalor from 1966 to 1969.
 He died in December 2009 at the age of 89.

 Early life and war service

 Born in Broadford, Victoria in August 1920, he was educated at Kingswood College in Melbourne before becoming a Commonwealth public servant.
 After serving in the Royal Australian Navy in World War II 1941–46, he became a drapery and hardware merchant.
 He played Australian rules football for Acton in the Canberra Australian National Football League and while captain of Acton in 1947 won the Mulrooney Medal.

 Political career

 In 1966, he was elected to the Australian House of Representatives as the Liberal member for Lalor, defeating long-serving Labor member Reg Pollard.

-He held the seat until 1969, when a redistribution erased his majority and gave Labor a notional six-percent majority.
-Believing this made Lalor impossible to hold, Lee unsuccessfully contested the nearby seat of Bendigo.
+Prior to the 1969 election, a redistribution shrunk Lalor to a quarter of its size in south-western Melbourne.
+The redistribution erased his majority and gave Labor a notional six-percent majority.
+Broadford and the surrounding areas where Lee was based in was also transferred from Lalor to the Division of Bendigo.
+As a result, Lee went to unsuccessfully contest Bendigo instead.
+He had early considered standing as the Liberal candidate at the 1969 Bendigo by-election, which would have required a by-election in Lalor.